iRhythm Technologies Receives Positive National Guidance in First of its Kind Digital Health Pilot with National Institute for Health and Care Excellence

+Remote cardiac monitoring service Zio XT has been evaluated and positively recommended by NICE

-[url="]iRhythm+Technologies[/url] (NASDAQ: IRTC), a leading digital health care solutions company focused on the advancement of cardiac care, today announced it is the first technology to pass through a new digital health tech pilot, resulting in a successful recommendation for adoption from the [url="]National+Institute+for+Health+and+Care+Excellence[/url] (NICE).
+SAN FRANCISCO and UNITED KINGDOM, Dec.
+01, 2020 (GLOBE NEWSWIRE) -- iRhythm Technologies ( IRTC), a leading digital health care solutions company focused on the advancement of cardiac care, today announced it is the first technology to pass through a new digital health tech pilot, resulting in a successful recommendation for adoption from the National Institute for Health and Care Excellence (NICE).

 iRhythm’s Zio XT Service – a patient-friendly ambulatory cardiac monitor supported by deep learning algorithms – has been assessed as part of NICE’s first pilot project to evaluate digital health technologies.
 Zio XT has been positively recommended by NICE as an option for people with suspected cardiac arrhythmias who would benefit from ECG monitoring for longer than 24 hours.